wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

 5. PSU goes through the authorisation flow with that authorisation URL.

     !!! note "Multiple SCA of more than one PSU (Multi-authorization)"
-         - For some accounts, more than one PSU has to give its consent before accessing this account.
+         - For some accounts, more than one PSU has to give their consent before accessing this account.
 In this case, Strong Customer Authentication (SCA) has to be executed by more than one PSU.
          - In a multi-authorization scenario, the steps 2 to 5 must be repeated _n_ number of times for _n_ number of PSUs.
            The consent becomes `valid` only after all the PSUs approve it.